vespa-engine/documentation/en/faq.md

 you can also take full control over these things without modifying the platform itself.

 #### Does vespa provide any support for named entity extraction?
-It provides the building blocks but not an out of the box solution.
+It provides the building blocks but not an out-of-the-box solution.
 We can write a [Searcher](searcher-development.html) to detect query-side entities and rewrite the query, and a [DocProc](document-processing.html) if we want to handle them in some special way on the indexing side.